-To assist with the recovery from the impact of COVID-19, the Australian Government is providing support to all employers who engage a new Australian Apprentice.
+To assist with the recovery from the impact of COVID-19, the Australian Government is providing support to all eligible employers who engage a new Australian Apprentice.

-Supporting regional employers to attract and retain women returning to work after a career break.
+A program supporting employers to attract and retain women returning to work after a career break.